propelorm/Propel2/documentation/documentation/10-migrations.markdown

 ### Migration Up or Down, One At A Time ###

 In the previous example, two migrations were executed.
 But the developer now wants to revert the last one.
-The `down` task provides exactly this feature: it reverts only one migration.
+The `migration:down` task provides exactly this feature: it reverts only one migration.

 ```
-> propel-gen down
+$ propel migration:down

 [propel-migration-down] Executing migration PropelMigration_1286484196 down
 [propel-migration-down] 4 of 4 SQL statements executed successfully on datasource "bookstore"